valvolt/storiz/README.md

 ## ON THE TODO LIST...

+- create user accounts

-- create user accounts, persist progression in DB (for scoring, storing history of visited tiles etc.)
+- persist progression in DB (for scoring, storing history of visited tiles etc.)

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)